thepalakgupta/llm-recommendation-engine/README.md

 # LLM-Powered Recommendation Engine

 A semantic product recommendation system using TF-IDF vectorization and cosine similarity.
+The live demonstartion of which can be viewed here : https://llm-recommendation-engine-system.streamlit.app/

 ## Why Claude API?